Operations of KFC by country: India

 KFC began to expand outside of Bangalore in 2004, with a localized menu that was the most extensive meat-free menu across the chain's worldwide operations.
 It introduced a vegetarian menu that included rice meals, wraps and side dishes and, like McDonald's, served eggless mayonnaise and sauces.
 Unnat Varma, marketing director of KFC India, states "The vegetarian offerings have made the brand more relevant to a larger section of consumers and that is necessary for KFC's growth."
 KFC also began using Indian spices and cooking techniques to localize its chicken dishes.
 By 2008–09, KFC operated 34 outlets in India.
 In 2014, KFC launched the "So Veg, So Good" menu as part of an India-specific promotional strategy focused on enhancing their vegetarian range.
 The company has been up to a lot of innovation over the past few months with the launch of the first-ever no crust all chicken KFC Chizza in December 2016.
 More recently, KFC got Mumbai's dabbawalas to deliver its newly launched 5-in-1 Meal Boxes.
 The city's dabbawalas, famed for their efficient delivery of office lunches, took on the role of KFC delivery men as part of an innovative marketing campaign.
 They supplied specially created 5-in-1 Meal Boxes to some office-goers instead of their regular dabbas.
 The innovation efforts have continued with the launch of the Watt a Box, a practical new take on the 5-in-1 Meal Box, which can also charge phones.

+In July 2025, ‘Hindu Raksha Dal terrorized KFC in Ghailzand over sawan.

 Indonesia

 In Indonesia, KFC is the largest Western restaurant chain, with 466 outlets as of December 2013, and 738 outlets as of September 2020.
 The chain has grown to hold an estimated 32 percent market share and menu items include spaghetti, wraps and chicken porridge.
 The master franchisee is PT Fastfood Indonesia.

 The first outlet opened on Melawai Street in Jakarta in 1979.
 The Salim Group, Indonesia's largest conglomerate, became a major shareholder in 1990, which provided the company with funds for major expansion.
 Its master franchisee, PT Fastfood Indonesia, was publicly listed on the Indonesian Stock Exchange in 1993.

+In November 2024, KFC Indonesia reported a net loss of 557.08 billion IDR (above US$36 million) during the third quarter of 2024.
+In response, PT Fastfood Indonesia closed 47 stores and laid off 2,274 employees by September 2024.
+PT Fastfood attributed the financial losses to the economic effects of the COVID-19 pandemic in Indonesia and the Gaza war.